pgadmin-org/pgadmin3/docs/en_US/options-query_tool.rst

 * **Show NULL values as <NULL>** - Check the box next to *Show NULL values as <NULL>* to cause NULL values to be shown as <NULL> in the Query Tool's results grid.
 Note that this option does not affect data that is exported from the grid, only what is displayed.

+* **Thousands separator** - Use the *Thousands separator* field to specify a delimiter character that will be used to break a value into groups of three digits, counting left from the decimal mark.

+* **Decimal mark** - Use the *Decimal mark* field to specify a delimiter character that will be used to break a number into an integer portion and a fractional portion.

+* **Copy column names** - Check the box next to *Copy column names* to specify that when copying from the result grid, the column name should be included as the first row.

 .. image:: images/options-query_file.png